DNS-Hackathon/Poisonlicious/presentation/cache-poisonlicious-presentation.md

 ## Key Issue

-- **Cold Resolver:** A new or inactive resolver has to query the root servers, leading to longer response times and unnecessary traffic.
+- **Cold Resolver:** A new or inactive resolver has to query the authoritative servers, leading to longer response times and unnecessary traffic.
 - **Caching:** Existing resolvers in the cluster might already have the data but cannot share it.

 ---